arramac/ArramacScratch/query.md

 	}]

-In the following example, the join is between the document root and the “children” sub-root.
+In the following example, the join is between the document root and the "children" sub-root.
 It’s a cross product between two JSON objects.
 The fact that children is an array is not effective in the JOIN since we are dealing with a single root that is the children array.
 Hence the result contains only two results, since the cross product of each document with the array yields exactly only one document.

 **Query**